 Many larger bathrooms have a specific vanity area surrounding the sink.
 This is a great place to tweak your look with the bonus of your medicine cabinet mirror being right in front of you.
-Many of these vanity tops are made from acrylic.
+Many of the vanity tops are made from acrylic.

 Acrylic is known for being a long-wearing material, but even so, over many years, it can start to show the wear and tear of everyday life.
 Older acrylic can become discolored and show scuff marks and scratches.